 Pittsburgh Paternity Lawyers

-Nearly 20 Years of Experience Helping People in Allegheny County
+Over 20 Years of Experience Helping People in Allegheny County

 Paternity is when someone is the legal father of a child.
 They are entitled to see their child, and ask the court for custody and visitation rights.
 The court may also give the father the right to participate in important decision-making for the child, like child’s religion, medical treatment, choice of school, and more.
 Establishing paternity imposes responsibilities upon the father because both parents are required to support the child, so proving paternity helps mothers sue for child support.
 If paternity is not established, the mother may not be able to seek child support.